dsccommunity/ActiveDirectoryDsc/README.md

 * **xADDomainDefaultPasswordPolicy** manages an Active Directory domain's default password policy.
 * **xADDomainTrust** establishes cross-domain trusts.
 * **xADGroup** modifies and removes Active Directory groups.
+* **xADObjectPermissionEntry** modifies the access control list of an Active Directory object.
 * **xADOrganizationalUnit** creates and deletes Active Directory OUs.
 * **xADUser** modifies and removes Active Directory Users.
 * **xADServicePrincipalName** adds or removes the SPN to a user or computer account.